chikamichi/mgeco/gallery-generator/README.md

 mg-ecoconstruction.com — Gallery generator
 ==========================

-mg-ecoconstruction.com's gallery is built on top of Photoswipe, with a small amount of custom code.
+mg-ecoconstruction.com's gallery is built on top of Photoswipe.
+This project automates the creation of the required markup, dynamically parsing the gallery's images to expose their dimensions, for instance.
+Output is then automatically moved at the appropriate location in the website/ project.

 ## Usage